asafam/complex-utterance-to-code-api/docs/exercises.md

 {==

-What will the weather be in two hours, and remind me to go running then.
+What will the weather be in two hours, and remind me then to go running.

 ==}